Associate Research Professor

 Honors and Awards:

-- Corwin, Z. B. (in press).
+- Corwin, Z. B. (2014).
 The paper trail of Lily Salazar.
 In W. G. Tierney & J. E. Colyar (Eds.), High School Students and the Challenge of Access: Many Routes, Difficult Paths.NY: Peter Lang.

-- Tierney, W. G. & Corwin, Z. B. (in press).The tensions between academic freedom and institutional review boards.
+- Tierney, W. G. & Corwin, Z. B. (2007).The tensions between academic freedom and institutional review boards.
 Qualitative Inquiry.

 - Tierney, W. G., Corwin, Z. B., & Colyar, J. E. (Eds.).
 (2004).
 Preparing for college: Nine elements of effective outreach.
 Albany, NY: SUNY press.